On-axis and off-axis levitation by a rotating permanent magnet: Introduction

 \section{Introduction}

 Magnetic levitation could turn our science-fiction dreams into reality.
-Numerous ways of bypassing Earnshaw's electrostatic theorem, which prohibits levitation with magnets in many common situations, have been discovered.
+Numerous ways of bypassing Earnshaw's electrostatic theorem \cite{griffiths2023introduction}, which prohibits levitation with magnets in many common situations, have been discovered.
 Diamagnetic materials can levitate above permanent magnets \cite{simon2000diamagnetic}.
 At low temperatures, levitation is possible with superconductors thanks to the Meissner effect \cite{kim2019levitation}.
 Spin-stabilized magnetic levitation circumvents Earnshaw's theorem by using the rapid rotation of a magnet \cite{ michaelis2020variety, simon1997spin}.
-The main applications of magnetic levitation are magnetic levitation trains \cite{lee2006review}, magnetic bearings \cite{schweitzer2009magnetic}, flywheels \cite{supreeth2022review} or microbotics \cite{shameli2008design}.
-The magnetic system discussed could have potential applications in the development of a high-speed contactless motor.
+The main applications of magnetic levitation are magnetic levitation trains \cite{lee2006review}, magnetic bearings \cite{schweitzer2009magnetic}, flywheels \cite{supreeth2022review}, microbotics \cite{shameli2008design}, contactless motor or inertial sensing \cite{wangDynamicsFerromagneticParticle2019,timberlakeAccelerationSensingMagnetically2019}.